to-top

 = nudge clip

-. = toggle ruler between time and beats (exchange time formats) /2020/hotkey/dot.gif
+. = toggle ruler between time and beats (change time format) dot.gif

 ctrl + a = select all